-The Illinois Emergency Homeowner Assistance Fund (ILHAF) is giving out up to $30,000 to qualifying homeowners who have experienced a COVID related hardship.
+The is giving out up to $60,000 to qualifying homeowners who have experienced a COVID related hardship.
 The grant will close October 31, 2023.
 Click the link above to see more information on what you need to qualify and the ILHAF Information Sessions.
 Call 866-454-3571 to connect with a ILHAF program partner for assistance completing the application.

 Receiving Foreclosure Papers

 A foreclosure is a type of lawsuit filed by a lender to collect the money allegedly past due on a mortgage loan (a loan secured by your home).
 Soon after a foreclosure is filed you will be "served": either someone from the sheriff's department or a private process server (someone hired by the lender) will hand-deliver to you (or someone else in your household) a summons and a complaint.
 The complaint will set forth the facts of the foreclosure case being filed against you.
 The summons will tell you when and where to file an answer.

 What to Do